-If you’re wondering whether open source software is safe, you’re not alone.
-The same issues that you might be concerned about when buying closed source software also plague open source programs.
-Some people are adamant that open source software is more secure, but you should also consider the risks.
-While the chances of malware or hacking are high, it’s not unreasonable to assume that open source software is just as safe as closed source programs.
-In fact, there’s a high likelihood that popular open source software has few or no known problems.
-This makes them safer than random closed source software.
+If you’re wondering whether open-source software is safe, you’re not alone.
+The same issues that you might be concerned about when buying closed-source software also plague open-source programs.
+Some people are adamant that open-source software is more secure, but you should also consider the risks.
+While the chances of malware or hacking are high, it’s not unreasonable to assume that open-source software is just as safe as closed-source programs.
+There’s a high likelihood that popular open-source software has few or no known problems.
+This makes them safer than random closed-source software.

 It’s easier to hack

-It’s easy to hack open source software.
-Rather than investing in expensive security software to protect your organization, open source projects are free and readily available to anyone.
+It’s easy to hack open-source software.
+Rather than investing in expensive security software to protect your organization, open-source projects are free and readily available to anyone.
 This makes them easy targets for malicious actors.
-They usually target smaller projects with fewer developers to vet their code, so they can easily gain trust and sneak malicious code into the system without the project’s owners realizing.
+They usually target smaller projects with fewer developers to vet their code, so they can easily gain trust and sneak malicious code into the system without the project’s owners realizing it.
 Then, once they have your data, they can use it to spread malicious code across the Internet.

 It’s more secure

-There has been a long-standing belief that open source software is more secure than proprietary software.
-A recent question on reddit prompted this debate: is open source software really more secure?
+There has been a long-standing belief that open-source software is more secure than proprietary software.
+A recent question on Reddit prompted this debate: is open-source software more secure?
 Is Linux safer than Windows?
-It’s difficult to say whether or not the open source nature of Linux is a contributing factor, but some security experts argue that it’s the best way to go.
-Not all open source software projects are secure, however.
+It’s difficult to say whether or not the open-source nature of Linux is a contributing factor, but some security experts argue that it’s the best way to go.
+Not all open-source software projects are secure, however.